halildurmus/win32/tool/README.md

 This folder also includes a few other small utilities of limited usefulness.

 - `build.cmd`.
 Generates EXE files for some of the Dart samples.
 - `struct_sizes\struct_sizes.cpp`.
-Measures the size of structs in structs.dart
-  on both 32-bit and 64-bit architectures so the appropriate unit tests can be generated.
+Measures the size of structs in structs.g.dart on both 32-bit and 64-bit architectures so the appropriate unit tests can be generated.